mattwarren/mattwarren.github.io/_posts/2019-01-21-Stackwalking-in-the-.NET-Runtime.md

 }
 ```

-The `StackWalkFrame(..)` function then does the *heavy-lifting* of actually walking the stack, before triggering the callback below, which in this case just records the 'Instruction Pointer' (IP/CP) and the 'managed function', which is an instance of the `MethodDesc` obtained via the `pCf->GetFunction()` call:
+The `StackWalkFrame(..)` function then does the *heavy-lifting* of actually walking the stack, before triggering the callback shown below.
+In this case it just records the 'Instruction Pointer' (IP/CP) and the 'managed function', which is an instance of the `MethodDesc` obtained via the `pCf->GetFunction()` call:

 ``` cpp
 StackWalkAction EventPipe::StackWalkCallback(CrawlFrame *pCf, StackContents *pData)